Autodesk-Forge/design.automation.3dsmax-nodejs-basic/README.md

 	"forge": {
-		"clientId": "Setup your forge client id here", "clientSecret": "Setup your forge client secret here", "nickname": "Setup your forge client id here, unless you have a nickname", "ossBucketName": "Choose a unique OSS bucket name where the inputs and output will be uploaded must be of the form [-_.a-z0-9]{3,128} "
+		"clientId": "Setup your forge client id here", "clientSecret": "Setup your forge client secret here", "ossBucketName": "Choose a unique OSS bucket name where the inputs and output will be uploaded must be of the form [-_.a-z0-9]{3,128} "
 	}
 }